y0gm4/MetaCord/README.md

    - An [`@Command`](#Command-class) annotation to define the command.
    - An [`@Help`](#Help-annotation) annotation to define the help.
    - A **map** that associates _command_ and _description_ (set via @Help annotation).
-   - A generic `CommandData<Command>` to read the characteristics of the command

 ## MetaCord Dependencies